Lindblad Tomography of a Superconducting Quantum Processor: Introduction

+Like GST and most other tomographic protocols, such as standard process tomography, the number of measurements required for Lindblad tomography scales exponentially with the number of qubits.
+As such, we note that full characterization of a large quantum processor with Lindblad tomography remains experimentally impractical.
+However, as we discuss in the conclusion, careful characterization of single- and two-qubit plaquettes across a device may prove sufficient to diagnose sources of qubit-qubit crosstalk and bootstrap higher order multi-qubit errors~\cite{Govia2020,Lilly2020}.

 The paper is organized as follows.
-In Section~\ref{sec:protocol}, we introduce the general technical framework behind Lindblad Tomography.
+In Section~\ref{sec:protocol}, we introduce the general technical framework behind Lindblad tomography.
 Applying LT to a small superconducting quantum processor, we then continue with a characterization of SPAM errors for this device in Section~\ref{subsec:spam}, estimation of Kraus operators and the degree of Markovianity in Sections~\ref{subsec:process_map} and~\ref{sec:markvovianity}, and finally Hamiltonian and Lindblad estimation in Section~\ref{subsec:lindblad_extraction}.
+In each section, we first present the hardware-agnostic protocol, and then consider the results of running the protocol on a device of coupled superconducting qubits.